 App Screenshots for Google Play

-In contrast to the Apple App Store, your screenshots published in Google Play will be merely available inside your app page (store listing).
+In contrast to the Apple App Store, your app screenshots in Google Play will be only visible inside your app page (store listing).
 The screenshots will only be shown at the search results, if the user search specifically for that app.

 Screenshot Requirements for Google Play

 On Google Play Store up to 8 screenshots for each supported device type can be added onto an app page.
-This means it is possible to add app screenshots for Smartphones, Tablets (7 inch &amP; 10 inch), Android TV and Android Wear.
+This means it is possible to add app screenshots for Smartphones, Tablets (7 in and 10 inch), Android TV and Android Wear.
 To publish a store listing for your app, there have to be at least 2 screenshots provided.

-Screenshot requirements for Android apps are not as strictly as they are for iOS Apps.
+Screenshot requirements for Android apps are not as strict as they are for iOS Apps.
 Google Play Store demands the following requirements for Screenshots:

 - JPEG or 24-bit PNG (no alpha)